Pennykoin-Dev-Team/Penny-art/old-art/README.md

-Art for the Pennykoin currency.
+Old Art prior October 2018 for the Pennykoin currency.